-1 Hang the weights
+1. Hang the Weights

-CAUTION: You must install the glass (or cladding) before you hang the counterweights because they have been calibrated to offset the weight of the door with its glass or cladding.
+CAUTION: You must install the glass (or cladding) before you hang the counterweights because they are designed to offset the weight of the door with its glass or cladding.

-- A. Refer to the shop drawings to ensure that you hang the weights properly. - B. Properly align the pulleys over the operating channels so that the cables do not rub anything after you hang the weights. - C. Use a chain hoist or a forklift to raise the counterweights to the cables. - D. Always bring the counterweights up to the cables, leaving the door closed.
+- A. Refer to the shop drawings to ensure that you hang the weights properly. - B. Make sure to properly align the pulleys over the operating channels so that the cables do not rub anything after you hang the weights. - C. Use a chain hoist or a forklift to raise the counterweights to the ends of the cables. - D. Always bring the counterweights up to the cables, leaving the door closed.
 Never try to bring the cables down to the weights by opening the door.

-Welding a temporary lug on each of the weights gives your chain or strap something to catch as you raise the weights.
+Welding a temporary lug on each of the weights gives your chain or strap something to catch as you raise the weight.
 (Cut off the lug after you hang the weights.)